 1. Customer Data

 Metamo may share Customer Data in accordance with our agreement with the Customer, including:

 - With third party service providers and agents.
 We engage third party companies or individuals to process Customer Data as follows:

 - Third parties we collaborate with to deliver services to you.

 - Companies that are shareholders in Metamo.

 - Companies that provide support services for the purposes of delivering the service.
-These include, IT and telecommunication service providers, software development contractors, data processors, debit/credit card producers, computer maintenance contractors, document storage and destruction companies, including legal advisors.
+These include IT service providers and legal advisors.